greentfrapp/project-asimov/outline_1.md

 - The technology being unavailable to certain demographics
 	- Amazon's Prime Free Same-Day Delivery service was only offered to certain districts - often the richer and whiter ones ([link](https://www.bloomberg.com/graphics/2016-amazon-same-day/))
+	- While many algorithms are open-source, the data and computing resources required to use these algorithms effectively are prohibitively expensive, restricting access to richer companies and institutions - this is worsened by the talent flight to well-paying companies; top tech companies have
 - The technology working better for certain demographics
 	- *In this case, the accuracy (or other related measure) of the algorithm differs depending on the demographic*
 	- Facial recognition algorithms are notorious for working better on certain skin colors and genders - see Joy Buolamwini's [Gender Shades project](http://gendershades.org/overview.html) **[Possible Demo]**
-	- Sometimes, this is inevitable and a tradeoff is required - see this [ProPublica piece](https://www.propublica.org/article/bias-in-criminal-risk-scores-is-mathematically-inevitable-researchers-say) **[Possible Demo]**
+	- Sometimes, this is inevitable and a tradeoff is required between different definitions of *fairness* - see this [ProPublica piece](https://www.propublica.org/article/bias-in-criminal-risk-scores-is-mathematically-inevitable-researchers-say) **[Possible Demo]**
+		- One definition of fairness says that the algorithm should be equally accurate for all demographics
+		- Another definition of fairness considers the specific types of errors - false positives and false negatives - and says that the rates for each type should be equal across all demographics
+		- In some cases, it is impossible to fulfill both definitions of fairness
 - The technology (dis)advantaging certain demographics
 	- *In this case, the algorithm might be "accurate" but causes harm to certain demographics*
 	- See [this piece](https://www.wired.com/story/ideas-joi-ito-insurance-algorithms/) by Joi Ito